Davidevlops/JS-DSA/Data-structures-trees.md

 ### Conclusion

-In this segment, we have comprehensively discussed graphs as a type of non-linear data structure in JavaScript.
-We implemented a detailed example demonstrating how to create and manipulate graphs, covering various operations.
-In the next episode, we'll explore trees as a type of non-linear data structure.
+In this serie, we have extensively discussed trees as a type of non-linear data structure in JavaScript.
+We implemented a detailed example demonstrating how to create and manipulate trees, covering various operations.
+This brings us to the end of our discussion on data Structure.
+In the next episode, we'll discussing some common algorithms.

 ### Resources and References